slimtoolkit/slim/README.md

 ## CONTRIBUTING

 If the project sounds interesting or if you found a bug see [`CONTRIBUTING.md`](CONTRIBUTING.md) and submit a PR or open an issue!
 Non-code contributions including docs are highly appreciated!
 Open an issue even if you have a question or something is not clear.

-## DESIGN

-To learn more about the code take a look at this [interactive code diagram](https://app.codesee.io/maps/public/1cedd540-6451-11ec-a279-0572ca5abbdc) generated using [CodeSee](https://www.codesee.io) and watch the `Slim Code` videos on ['YouTube'](https://www.youtube.com/channel/UCy7RHjJlaBhpCCbChrd8POA?sub_confirmation=1).

 ### CORE CONCEPTS